Blogs

 Note that in India, joining politics does not mandate any educational qualification.
 However, there are several of the top political leaders in the country who are law graduates.

 Besides, Indian political history is the best proof for the fact that lawyers are the best politicians out there.
 Remember that the 250 member assembly that formed the constitution comprised entirely of lawyers.
-Therefore, politics is one of the best LLB career options if you have keen interest in this field.
+Therefore, politics is one of the best LLB career options if you have a keen interest in this field.

 13. LLM

 If you want to study further law, you can choose to study LLM.
-This will help you gain a specialised view of a particular branch of law and you would be able to master that particular section.
+This will help you gain a specialised view of a particular branch of law and you will be able to master that particular section.

 14. Remuneration